 Sometimes street lights can be LEDs, but some of the other high lighting, they’re typically not LED, because they’re too far off the ground for LEDs to really be beneficial.
 Those are the applications that we can make drastic energy statements in.

 It sounds like laser lighting is reliable; it saves energy; what are some of the other qualities?

 Yeah, a higher energy efficiency, longer lifetime, those are the basic ones.
 Then down the road in the future, there are also some other really exciting benefits, which tie into the Internet of Things.
 It’s having your light bulb and your light source in your house be more than just lights, but also be a source for other sensors and things.

 One of the things that this technology can do is called visible light communication.
 It’s similar to Wi-Fi, but instead of using the wavelength and frequency you’re using in Wi-Fi, you’re using the actual light.
-And so, for example, if you have your cell phone and let’s say you’re on a college campus by one of those information kiosks that light up at night.
-You can walk over with your phone and maybe you’re waiting for the bus.
-The light at the kiosk could be transmitting information to your phone.
+And so, if you are on a college campus by one of those information kiosks that light up at night, you can walk over with your phone and the light at the kiosk could be transmitting information to your phone.
 It could be telling you what time the bus is coming.

 A lot of entrepreneurs have talked about bootstrapping their company.
 What has that meant for you?